 When you believe another party is responsible for injuring you or a loved one, you need to find a Lenoir personal injury attorney familiar with cases similar to yours.
 A good attorney should be able to assess whether you have grounds for a civil suit and, if so, guide you through the process of building and filing it with the Lenoir civil court.

-The attorneys at Helton, Cody & Associates, PLLC, have a wide breadth of professional experience to draw upon, enabling us to represent many clients facing many types of personal injury claims.
+The attorneys at Law Office of Lyndon R. Helton, PLLC, have a wide breadth of professional experience to draw upon, enabling us to represent many clients facing many types of personal injury claims.
 Some of the most common types of personal injury cases we accept include:

 This is not an exhaustive list of all the types of personal injury cases our firm can represent.
 We develop individualized legal strategies for every client.
 Our team will help you gather physical evidence, witness statements, and expert witness testimony, if necessary, to establish fault for your injury, and once we accomplish this, we will help you secure maximum compensation for your damages.